-The Singapore authorities are very concerned about the quality of life of their citizens, which is why for years they have been pursuing the important goal of making the city more and more enjoyable.
-To this end, a large part of the efforts has been aimed at creating new green areas, including the beautiful Gardens by the Bay.
+The Singapore authorities are very concerned about the quality of life of their citizens, which is why for years, they have been pursuing the important goal of making the city more and more enjoyable.
+To this end, many efforts have been aimed at creating new green areas, including the beautiful Gardens by the Bay.
 This is a huge public park of over 100 hectares in the heart of Singapore.
 Consisting of three different gardens, this space dedicated to nature comes from reclaimed land and is a real treat for the eyes.

 A large district dedicated to Chinese culture and traditions, the Chinatown district is one of the most visited.
 And it shouldn’t surprise us: an infinity of typical shops from which come out sounds and scents that attract everyone who passes in front of you, many shops displaying bizarre and curious objects, tea rooms where you can taste the real Chinese flavors.

-You can get lost in the streets of the neighborhood, being enchanted in front of the many, amazing attractions of this area so loved by tourists, and of course, you can enjoy some typical delicacies.
-During the Chinese Carnival period, then, Chinatown dresses up and the atmosphere becomes almost surreal.
+You can get lost in the neighborhood streets, being enchanted in front of the many amazing attractions of this area so loved by tourists, and of course, you can enjoy some typical delicacies.
+During the Chinese Carnival period, then, Chinatown dresses up, and the atmosphere becomes almost surreal.